JanFriske/Figura-KI---Figura-AI/README.md

 For any further questions, suggestions, or issues, please create a ticket on Github.
 We appreciate your interest in Figura-AI and look forward to your participation in enhancing this innovative project.

+**Repository´s Wiki Page**

+Also check out the wiki page of this repository.
+There you can find more information about the concept of Figura-AI.